 Additionally, the interest rate on these loans has been set to zero.
 So no interest will accrue during this period.
 And in addition, if there is an interest that is on the balance of the account, even before March 13, that interest will not capitalize at the end of the suspension period.

 Thereby, borrows may not be surprised by an increased monthly payment amount at the end of the suspension period because of interest capitalization.
-Suspended payments during this period are not considered as missed payments.
+Suspended payments during this period are not considered missed payments.
 Borrowers are not subjected to delinquency or collection efforts.
 And payments are reported to credit bureaus as fulfilled payments.

 This in particular is important for borrowers who might be in the defaulted loan portfolio, who are engaged in loan rehabilitation with the objective of regaining eligibility for federal Title 4 student loan assistance.
 But also for loan rehabilitation to remove a loan out of default at the end of the loan rehabilitation.

 Additionally, suspended payments will count toward loan forgiveness programs.
 Most commonly in the public service loan forgiveness program.
-That means for PSLF borrowers who are aiming for forgiveness under PSLF, payments that would have otherwise been made during the suspension period will take forward toward that 120 months of payments that are required for PSLF forgiveness.
+That means for PSLF borrowers who are aiming for forgiveness under PSLF, payments that would have otherwise been made during the suspension period will take forward toward the 120 months of payments that are required for PSLF forgiveness.

 For student loan borrowers, I urge you to take advantage of the resources available to assist you during the pandemic.
 The Bureau and Department of Education, Federal Student Aid has many resources available online that are regularly updated.
 If you have questions about your options, don’t hesitate to contact your servicer or the financial aid office at your school.
 Remember benefits under the CARES Act are free.
 There is no charge to access.